Adaptive Scaling of Policy Constraints for Offline Reinforcement Learning: Method

-The outer loss has three coordinated components. \textbf{\(\mathcal L_1\)} mirrors TD3\,+\,BC and steers \(\alpha\) toward an improved RL–BC balance. \textbf{\(\mathcal L_2\)} damps abrupt increases in the expected Q-value, whereas \textbf{\(\mathcal L_3\)} curbs sudden shifts in BC loss, each stabilizing its respective term.
-Acting together, \(\mathcal L_2\) and \(\mathcal L_3\) adaptively moderate the step prescribed by \(\mathcal L_1\), preventing either objective from dominating, which could cause divergence or cap performance.
+\textbf{Outer Update} While the inner update optimizes the policy parameters $\theta$ for a given scale $\alpha$, the outer update is responsible for adjusting $\alpha$ itself so as to dynamically balance the RL and BC objectives.
+The outer loss is composed of three coordinated components. \textbf{\(\mathcal L_1\)} mirrors TD3\,+\,BC and steers \(\alpha\) toward a better balance between RL and BC. \textbf{\(\mathcal L_2\)} penalizes abrupt increases in the expected Q-value, while \textbf{\(\mathcal L_3\)} constrains large shifts in the BC loss.
+Together, \(\mathcal L_2\) and \(\mathcal L_3\) adaptively regulate the step prescribed by \(\mathcal L_1\), preventing either RL or BC from dominating and thereby stabilizing training.
+Formally, we write: